sinnrrr/loonify/README.md

 - `db/` is where database configuration goes.
 If you’re writing models or checking migrations, this is where to go.

 - `public/` is a folder where you will put any static assets.
-If you have images, files, or videos which you want to use in your app, this is where to put them.
+If you have images, files or videos, which you want to use in your app, this is where to put them.

 - `integrations/` is a folder to put all third-party integrations like with Stripe, Sentry, etc.